bulentozdil/sample-todo-app/README.md

 # Prerequisities

-Minimum requirements to clone ,build ,test and run this application, you'll need these installed on your local computer.
+Minimum requirements to clone ,build ,test and run this application, you'll need these installed on your computer.
 These are like following

 * [Git](http://www.git-scm.com) - _More details_